WooCommerce Google Sheets Import

 Next, select a Google sheet to import data from.
 If there are no column headers in your file, you just need to specify that in the settings.
 You’ll be able to assign columns to the database fields later in the mapping step.

 The next important step is mapping spreadsheet columns to the database fields.
-Follow our tutorial for more information on mapping and other import settings: https://woocommerce-manager.com/useful-articles/woocommerce-product-management/woocommerce-import-step-by-step-tutorial/
+To see how to map fields and configure other import options, watch this 5-minute video:

 When you’ve finished with mapping, check the identifier that will be used during import.
 You can leave SKU as an identifier if you are adding new products.
 If you previously exported products with IDs and now are importing them back, you can use ID as an identifier.